eminentanalyticspartners/EV-Power-BI-Analysis/README.md

 Key findings from the analysis include:

--Increasing adoption of GM Group's EV models, with notable growth in specific regions.
+- Increasing adoption of GM Group's EV models, with notable growth in specific regions.

--Popular models include the Chevrolet Bolt EUV and GMC Hummer EV.
+- Popular models include the Chevrolet Bolt EUV and GMC Hummer EV.

--Positive correlation between charging infrastructure expansion and EV sales.
+- Positive correlation between charging infrastructure expansion and EV sales.

 ### Recommendations
 ***